Article 1.

 (12a) Substantial evidence. - Relevant evidence that a reasonable mind might accept as adequate to support a conclusion.

-(13) Victim. - A person who suffers personal injury or death proximately caused by criminally injurious conduct.
+(13) Victim. - A person who suffers personal injury, death, economic loss, or substantial emotional distress as defined by G.S.
+14-277.3A, proximately caused by criminally injurious conduct.

 (14) Work loss. - Loss of income from work that the injured person would have performed if he had not been injured and expenses reasonably incurred by him to obtain services in lieu of those he would have performed for income, reduced by any income from substitute work actually performed by him, or by income he would have earned in available appropriate substitute work that he was capable of performing but unreasonably failed to undertake.